3x1l3/php-wol/README.md

 ```
 ###### Notes

 The database gets created as soon as you load the page for the first time.
+Default admin password is "password"